arianpasquali/datascienceportugal-meetup-attendance/README.md

 ## Installation

-We recommend install your requiriments using virtualenv or anaconda.
+We recommend install your requirements using virtualenv or anaconda.
 In order to install all python requirements:

 ```sh
 pip install -r requirements.txt